Key Property Features

 The cottage can be accessed via the front door, directly from the High Street, or via the Loke to the side of the property which is also the driveway which leads to the shared parking area (two spaces between three cottages - one car per cottage on a first come first served basis) to the back of the property.
 The door to the back of the property is a stable door and is adjacent to the small west facing patio area which is ideal for capturing the sun during the warm months.

-The stable door of this period flint and brick cottage leads directly into a large sitting room which is furnished in a contemporary but cosy style with a wood burner, quality leather furniture and stripped wooden flooring.
+The stable door of this period flint and brick cottage leads directly into a hallway where you can hang coats and take off your boots/shoes.
+This leads into a large sitting room which is furnished in a contemporary but cosy style with a wood burner, quality leather furniture and stripped wooden flooring.
 Perfectly harnassing the cosy mood is the colonial look which encompasses plantation shutters, a dash of animal print and black and white photographs.
 Lighting is via dimmer switches throughout the property.
 The kitchen is new, elegant and modern, and offers everything you would need to entertain yourselves and your guests.
 A key feature of the kitchen is the wood burner which is overhung by the original wood from an old boat hull offering a warm environment in which to eat and drink.
 The dining table is made from reclaimed pine in a refectory style.

-Just off the kitchen is the hallway and the downstairs toilet which has a heated towel rail.
-The hallway has plenty of space for coats and wellies should you wish to come in from the High Street.
+Just off the kitchen is a hallway and the downstairs toilet which has a heated towel rail.
+The hallway has plenty of space for coats and wellies should you wish to enter the cottage from the High Street.

 The stairs (with a rather nice ‘monkey tail’ finial) are accessed from the sitting room and lead to the first floor landing.
 The king size bedroom with en suite shower, the double bedroom, a twin bedroom, and bathroom with bath and walk in shower can be found on the first floor.
 The bedroom furniture is made of oak and the bedrooms and landing are carpeted throughout.
 The main bathroom and en suite shower room are floored with ship floorboards, have heated towel rails and backlit vanity mirrors with shavers sockets.
 Each bed is dressed with top quality linen, down pillows, sumptuous mattress toppers and duvets, and a throw to ensure additional comfort.
 Each bathroom has luxury shower and hair gel, hand wash and body lotion.
 We also supply amenities you may have forgotten to bring with you.